This week I observed my body.

 This can fall under praying, kirtan chanting, chakra cleansing, or just resting your eyes closed; anything that is stilling the mind and calming the nervous system.
 Whatever works for you.
 By spending time meditating or focusing on what you’re grateful for, you can really become aware of the here and now and just be.
 Anxiety and fear will fall away when you feel deeply into how you are feeling within your body and energy centers.
 Instead of burying everything under the metaphorical rug, try meditating on it, breathing into it.
 It will fall away and you will come back into alignment with your true-self.

 7) ask yourself: ‘wha-chu-need?’

 At the recent Radical Self Love party I attended in Brisbane, Julie Parker made a fantastic yet simple point of asking yourself – WHAT DO YOU NEED RIGHT NOW!?
 Too much emphasis is placed on what to do next or tomorrow, or next month or 10 years down the track.
 Simply, ask yourself what do you need right now, which will make you feel better?… is it a sleep?
-Some healthy food?
+Some healthy food or supplements?
 A walk?
 To clean your room?
 Draw/paint?
 Talk to your Dad on the phone?
 Repair on old friendship which has been playing on your mind?
 Really ask yourself – out loud – what do you need?

 Remember you are totally not alone if you do suffer anxiety, and it’s not always to do with personal circumstances.
 It can be effected by your monthly cycle, the planets/eclipses/moon phases, where you’re at in career/studies, or even people intruding your energy sphere.
 Fear not as we are coming out of Mercury Retrograde now….and it’s coming to the silly season!
 Phew!